 In 2017, she began research in Morocco through the residency programme KIBRIT and as part of LE 18’s long-term project Qanat.
 During this time she developed the work Tussamrt, which focused on the environmental and civil disputes linked to water mismanagement in Imider (Morocco).

-Shayma Nader took up residence with LE 18 in Morocco from 25 March – 19 May 2018 and will be resident in Quarantine’s Tenancy house on the border of Manchester and Salford, UK from 24 April – 11 May 2019.
+Shayma Nader took up residence with LE 18 in Morocco from 25 March – 19 May 2018 and with Quarantine in their Tenancy house on the border of Manchester and Salford, UK from 24 April – 11 May 2019.